What is Leber congenital amaurosis?

 Early diagnosis and gene therapy treatment may help preserve vision in some children with LCA.
 The treatment is determined by the form of LCA.

-For example, one form caused by two abnormal RPE65 genes may be treated with Luxturna.
-This is the first FDA-approved gene therapy for an inherited eye disease.
+For example, one form caused by two abnormal RPE65 genes may be treated with voretigene neparvovec-rzyl.
+This is an FDA-approved gene therapy for this inherited eye disease.
 Additional types of treatments and clinical trials may also be available.
 These are discussed further in the treatment section.

 Signs and symptoms